-But if you rent a motorhome, you won’t have to worry about any of that.
-Your bed will already be all made up in the back of the van so all you have to do it tuck yourself in when you’re ready for bed.
-And since most motorhomes come equipped with a toilet, you don’t have to leave the car for a middle of the night bathroom visit.
+But if you rent a motorhome or campervan, you won’t have to worry about any of that.
+Your bed will already be all made up in the back of the van so all you have to do is tuck yourself in when you’re ready for bed.
+And since you’ll conveniently have a campervan toilet you won’t need to leave your vehicle in the middle of the night for a bathroom visit.

 2. It Doesn’t Get Dark in the Summer

 Most people consider summer to be the best time to visit Iceland.
 But keep in mind that in the middle of summer, the sun only sets in Iceland for about 4 hours.
 And even during “nighttime” in the summer it doesn’t actually get very dark.
 So if you can’t sleep unless it’s pitch black outside, you’ll have some trouble getting enough shut-eye in Iceland.